FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/features.rst

 Model object level operations
 -----------------------------

-The ObjectListView allows operations at the level that makes most sense to the
+The ``ObjectListView`` allows operations at the level that makes most sense to the
 application: at the level of model objects.
 Operations like `SelectObjects()`, `RefreshObjects()`, `GetSelectedObjects()` and `GetCheckedObjects()` provide a high-level interface to the ListCtrl.

-The VirtualObjectListView is an unfortunate exception to these features.
+The ``VirtualObjectListView`` is an unfortunate exception to these features.
 It does not know where any given model object is located in the control (since it never deals with the whole list of objects), so these model level operations are not available to it.

+.. _search-by-typing:

 Searching on the sort column
 ----------------------------

-When a user types into a normal ListCtrl, the control tries to find the first row where the value in cell 0 begins with the character that the user typed.
-[This feature is not supported by a standard ListCtrl on all platforms, but it is supported on all platforms by ObjectListView].
+When a user types into a normal ``ListCtrl``, the control tries to find the first row where the value in cell 0 begins with the character that the user typed.
+[This feature is not supported by a standard ``ListCtrl`` on all platforms, but it is supported on all platforms by ``ObjectListView``].

-ObjectListView extends this idea so that the searching can be done on the column by which the control is sorted (the "sort column").
+``ObjectListView`` extends this idea so that the searching can be done on the column by which the control is sorted (the "sort column").
 If your music collection is sorted by "Album" and the user presses "z", ObjectListView will move the selection to the first track of the "Zooropa" album, rather than find the next track whose title starts with "z".